anhartasman/vue_basic_2_basics/README.md

 # vue_basic_2_basics
-## 16. Understanding methods in Vue Apps
+## 17. Working with Data inside of a Vue App

-Mempelajari methods
+Mempelajari methods dan data